-First, within each of angry or happy emotional categories, there are several finer levels of facial emotions ranging from extremely angry/happy to subtle frown/grin that might impact users' judgements.
-There are also other emotion dimensions such as sadness, surprise, fear, or disgust that might potentially impact users judgements within this context.
+A comparison between angry, happy, and neutral emotions is an appropriate comparison which we omitted due to the difficulty of curating a balanced dataset with neutral images of all eight politicians.
+Moreover, within each of the angry or happy emotional categories, there are finer distinctions between different emotional facial expressions, ranging from extremely angry/happy to subtle frown/grin that might impact users' judgments.
+Comments about satirical images point to the importance of how subtle changes in facial expressions could impact users' perceptions of emotional facial expressions.
+There are also other emotion dimensions such as sadness, surprise, fear, or disgust that might potentially impact users' judgments.
+Many of these subtle differences might be present in our stimuli and may have impacted participants' judgments.
 Finally, facial expressions rarely contain one unique emotion and subtle changes might communicate different meanings to individuals.
-We believe a natural next step for this study is to control for the amount and type of emotion in facial expressions by using Generative Adversarial Neural networks to produce image datasets with finer control on the facial expressions in images.
+In addition to facial expressions, prior research has established the influence of other visual features (including body expression and scene information) \cite{kret2013.00810, Kret2012a, Kret2013} on the perception of emotions.
+Although these factors were outside of scope of the two studies reported in this paper, they are promising next steps to investigate.
+In future studies, Generative Adversarial Neural (GAN) networks \cite{goodfellow2020generative} can be used to produce image datasets with finer control over the facial expressions or other emotional content \cite{todorov2021data}.